Black Olives: Airplay

 According to the 17 December issue of Record World, Donny Brooks the night deejay at WDAS Philadelphia was high on the instrumental "Black Olives".

 It was reported in the R & B Beat section of Record World for the week of 7 January 1967 that Donny Brooks said that Black Olives by Bad Guys on Jewel was "Bad".
 Brooks broke through the song in Miami and Pittsburgh.

 For the week of 21 January, 1967, the Record World Primary Exposure chart showed that the single was an extra without a numerical rank at WEAM in Washington D.C..
 The following week, the Record World Primary Exposure chart had the single as an extra without a numerical rank at WWRL in New York.
 Also that week, it was reported in the R & B Beat section of Record World that "Black Olives" was big for an instrumental around the nation, but biggest at WAMO where it was at #4.

 Charts

 The single debuted at no. 48 in the Cash Box Top 50 In R&B Locations chart for the week of 17 December.
 It peaked at no 35. in the Top 50 In R&B Locations chart for the week of 24 December 1966.

-In 1967, it peaked again in the Top 50 In R&B Locations chart at no. 35 in the for the week of 7 January.
+In 1967, it peaked again in the Top 50 In R&B Locations chart at no. 35 for the week of 7 January.

 The single made its debut at no. 35 in the Cash Box Looking Ahead chart for the week of 28 January.
 The single peaked at no. 11 for the week of 25 February.
 It was still in the Looking Ahead chart for the week of 18 March.

 The single debuted at no. 46 in the Record World Top 50 R&B chart for the week of 24 December 1966.
 The single was at no. 32 for the week of 21 January.